-If you enjoy the whole experience of making tea, almost as a ritual, then nothing beats stovetop kettles.
-Sure, they are slower than the electric ones, but they bring a true traditional aesthetic to your kitchen.
+Stovetop Kettle: If you enjoy the whole experience of making tea, almost as a ritual, then nothing beats a stovetop kettle.
+Sure, they are slower than the electric kettle ones, but they bring a true traditional aesthetic to your kitchen.

-These kettles bring water to a boil very quickly.
-The material is prone to getting scratches and dents easily.
+Copper Tea Kettle: The Copper kettle bring water to a boil very quickly.
+The material is prone to get scratched and dents easily.
 Some people may find that copper kettles add a slightly metallic taste to the water, affecting the taste of the tea.
 But this is dependent on personal preference.

-Another major throwback to the olden days, cast iron kettles are very durable & long-lasting.
+Cast Iron Kettle: Another major throwback to the olden days, cast iron kettles are very durable & long-lasting.
 They take longer to heat up, but they can keep the water heated for a longer period.
-The downside is that these are very high-maintenance.
+The downside is that these are very high maintenance.

 It should be able to blend in with your kitchen layout and design.
 Depending on your taste, this could be something that looks sleek and modern or one that is quainter and more colorful.

-To avoid getting burnt or causing a fire, your tea kettle should have a safety feature.
-Most of the time, this would be a whistle or an auto-shutoff (for electric kettles), which lets you know when the water has boiled.
+Safety Feature: To avoid getting burnt or causing a fire, your tea kettle should have a safety feature.
+Most of the time, this would be a whistle or an auto-shutoff (for electric kettle), which lets you know when the water has boiled.

 Without something like this, the water can boil and eventually dry up when you get distracted, thereby resulting in a fire.